magicbug/Cloudlog/RADIO_COMMANDS_API.md

 - Provide detailed error messages
 - Log errors for debugging

-### 3. Command Expiration
+### 3. Command Expiration & Cleanup
 - Commands expire after **30 minutes** by default
+- **Automatic cleanup**: Expired commands are automatically deleted when polling APIs are called
-- Handle expired commands gracefully
+- Handle expired commands gracefully in your application
 - Don't execute expired commands
+- Use cleanup endpoint for maintenance if needed

 ### 4. Status Updates
 - Update to `PROCESSING` when starting execution